Abdominoplasty: Risks

+Certain factors may increase the risk of complications, including smoking, obesity, diabetes, previous abdominal surgery, and combining procedures such as liposuction with abdominoplasty.

+Careful patient selection, meticulous surgical technique, modern recovery protocols, and close postoperative monitoring all play an important role in reducing risk and supporting proper healing.

 Related procedures

 Liposuction, also known as lipoplasty, is a type of surgery that removes fat from the human body in an attempt to change its shape.

 Abdominoplasty is one type of body contouring, which is plastic surgery performed on different parts of the body with the aim of improving the shape and tone of the underlying tissue that supports fat.

 Breast reduction, or reduction mammoplasty, is the cosmetic surgery used in resizing the breast, in women with oversized breasts and men with gynecomastia.
 This type of surgery is performed to treat a breast condition known as hypertrophy, which refers to oversized breasts.
 This condition usually occurs in both breasts and commonly develops at puberty or immediately after.

 Breast lift, also referred to as mastopexy, is the surgical procedure that removes the excess skin and tightens the surrounding tissue of the breast, resulting in raising and firming the breast.
 Mastopexies carry a certain degree of risks as any other type of surgery does.

+Ribcage moulding, surgically weakening or fracturing ribs followed by treatment with a corset whilst they heal, enables the waist to be restored following a widening of the lower part of the ribcage in response to weight gain or pregnancies.

 Hysterectomies are sometimes performed with abdominoplasty.
 A hysterectomy consists in removing the uterus and it may be complete (when the body, fundus and cervix are removed) or partial (when only the uterine body is surgically removed).
 This procedure is normally performed by gynecologists and it is one of the most common gynecological surgeries.
 This type of surgery is used to treat adenomyosis, some benign tumors, and cancers of the ovaries, uterus, or cervix.
 Some trans men also choose to undergo a hysterectomy.